aleyrer/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is my udacity project of the react nanodegree.
+This is my MyReads udacity project of the react nanodegree.
+This project is based on udacity/reactnd-project-myreads-starter (https://github.com/udacity/reactnd-project-myreads-starter).